 This binocular is particularly suited to outdoor activities, sporting events, and concerts.
 However, they are best for kids as they come with a warranty and offer an ergonomic shape to hold onto with smaller hands.

 I was asked to test and give a review on Barska Colarado children binoculars.
 My review team was curious to see if they are any good for the kids.
-In a nutshell: my review team liked these binoculars.
+In a nutshell: they liked these binoculars and added them to our top list of kids binoculars review.

 So what did we focus on?